jvdsandt/pharo-aws-toolbox/doc/pharo-lambda-demo.md

 ```
 Create a zip file with the your image, the bootstrap file and any other file that your code needs.

-##### Step 4: Define the Lambda function using the AWS Console
+#### Step 4: Define the Lambda function using the AWS Console

 Use the Create function / Author from scratch operation in the AWS Console.
 - Select "Use custom runtime in function code or layer" as the Runtime
 - Add the API Gateway as the trigger for your function
 - Add the Smalltalk VM layer.
 The layer version ARN for this layer is arn:aws:lambda:eu-west-1:544477632270:layer:Pharo61-runtime:3
-- Upload your zip file as the Function package and set the HAndler to AWSLambdaAPIGatewayDemoHandler
+- Upload your zip file as the Function package and set the Handler to AWSLambdaAPIGatewayDemoHandler

 ![Function configuration](pharo-lambda-demo/lambda-function-def.png)

-##### Step 5: Test your Lambda function
+#### Step 5: Test your Lambda function

 Using the Test button you can execute your function.
 A valid event you can use for this:
 ```json